HMS Poole (1696)

-Construction and Specifications
+Construction and specifications

 She was ordered on 5 June 1695 to be built under contract by Joseph Nye & George Moore of East Cowes on the Isle of Wight.
 She was launched on 6 August 1696.
 Her dimensions were a gundeck of 108 ft 6 in with a keel of 90 ft 1.5 in for tonnage calculation with a breadth of 28 ft 2.5 in and a depth of hold of 10 ft 7 in.
 Her builder's measure tonnage was calculated as 38143/94 tons (burthen).

-The gun armament initially was four demi-culverins on the lower deck (LD) with two pair of guns per side.
-The upper deck (UD) battery would consist of between twenty and twenty-two 6-pounder guns with ten or eleven guns per side.
-The gun battery would be completed by four 4-pounder guns on the quarterdeck (QD) with two to three guns per side.
+The gun armament initially was four demi-culverins on the lower deck with two pair of guns per side.
+The upper deck battery would consist of between twenty and twenty-two 6-pounder guns with ten or eleven guns per side.
+The gun battery would be completed by four 4-pounder guns on the quarterdeck with two to three guns per side.